-I thought I’d share one of the recipes I am making at my demos just now – Sugar-Free Mocha Treats from my new bookette/Ebook Naughty & Nice Edible Gifts For Christmas.
+I thought I’d share one of the recipes I am making at my demos just now – Refined Sugar-Free Mocha Treats from my new bookette/Ebook Naughty & Nice Edible Gifts For Christmas.

 As I’m living in Demo-Land just now having just got through Edinburgh Foodies Christmas Show and now on to Country Living Christmas Fair this week I am in a constant haze of ingredients, packing, dishes, jars and endless notes.

 I have tasted my way through so many of these coffee and chocolate truffles I think I am getting addicted to them, they are just so very moreish!

 The only equipment you’ll need for this recipe is a food processor and a fridge/freezer to chill your sugar-free mocha treats until set.

-Your ingredients are dates (get them ready stoned to save effort), crushed mixed nuts, cardamom pods, coconut oil, espresso powder, cocoa powder, vanilla extract and coconut to r0ll the treats in.
+Your ingredients are dates (get them ready stoned to save effort), crushed mixed nuts, cardamom pods, coconut oil, espresso powder, cocoa powder, vanilla extract and coconut to roll the treats in.